hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_api_portal.html.markdown

 ---

-* `api_try_out_enabled` - (Optional) Specifies whether the API try-out feature is enabled or disabled.
+* `api_try_out_enabled` - (Optional) Specifies whether the API try-out feature is enabled.
 When enabled, users can try out the API by sending requests and viewing responses in API portal.

 * `gateway_ids` - (Optional) Specifies a list of Spring Cloud Gateway.